 Under both versions of the law, partnerships are not taxable entities, so they do not pay income taxes.
-Instead, each partner's distributive share, which includes income or other gain, loss, deductions, and credits, must be included in the partner's personal income tax return, whether or not the share is actually distributed.
+Instead, each partner's distributive share, which includes income

+3. The theory that a business firm is not an entity but rather a collection of individual owners who bind themselves together to share profits. or other gain, loss, deductions, and credits, must be included in the partner's personal income tax return, whether or not the share is actually distributed.